 Follow Us On:

 Chanakya continued to serve as an advisor to Chandragupta after the establishment of the Maurya Empire.
-According to a popular legend mentioned in the Jain texts, Chanakya used to add small doses of poison to the food eaten by Emperor Chandragupta Maurya, in order to make him immune to the poisoning attempts by the enemies.
+According to a popular legend mentioned in the Jain texts, Chanakya used to add small doses of poison to the food eaten by Emperor Chandragupta Maurya, to make him immune to the poisoning attempts by the enemies.
 Unaware, Chandragupta once fed some of his food to his queen Durdhara who was 7 days away from delivery.
 The queen, not immune to the poison, collapsed and died within few minutes.
-In order to save the heir to the throne, Chanakya cut the queen’s belly open and extracted the foetus just as she died.
+To save the heir to the throne, Chanakya cut the queen’s belly open and extracted the fetus just as she died.
 The baby was named Bindusara because he was touched by a drop (bindu) of blood having poison.

 Two books are attributed to Chanakya: Arthashastra and Neetishastra (also known as Chanakya Niti).
 The Arthashastra discusses monetary and fiscal policies, welfare, international relations, and war strategies in detail.
 The text also outlines the duties of a ruler.
-Some scholars believe that Arthashastra is actually a compilation of a number of earlier texts written by various authors, and Chanakya might have been one of these authors.
-Neetishastra is a treatise on the ideal way of life, and shows Chanakya’s deep study of the Indian way of life.
+Some scholars believe that Arthashastra is a compilation of some earlier texts written by various authors, and Chanakya might have been one of these authors.
+Neetishastra is a treatise on the ideal way of life and shows Chanakya’s deep study of the Indian way of life.
 Chanakya also developedNeeti-Sutras (aphorisms – pithy sentences) that tell people how they should behave.
-Of these well-known 455 sutras, about 216 refer toraja-neeti (the dos and don’ts of running a kingdom).
-Apparently, Chanakya used these sutras to groom Chandragupta and other selected disciples in the art of ruling a kingdom.
+Of these well-known 455 sutras, about 216 refer Toraja-neeti (the dos and don’ts of running a kingdom).
+Chanakya used these sutras to groom Chandragupta and other selected disciples in the art of ruling a kingdom.